pryv/dev-site/source/guides/webhooks.md

 ```

 7. The server processes the data as configured.
 It must retrieve the information about the patient name and the type of the event that he posted (`count/steps` in this case).
-It sends then a notification message to doctor Tom about the new event that was posted in the stream `Health`.
+It sends then a notification message to Dr. Tom about the new event that was posted in the stream `Health`.

 ## Pryv.io Webhook features